hexian000/neosocksd/API.md

 **Description**

+Controls whether the default implementation of `printf` in `libruleset.lua` writes to standard output.

-Will be set to true if the log level allows printing debug logs.
+Defaults to false if the log level allows printing debug logs.
 The log level depends on command line argument `-s`/`-v`.